Transfer Learning in Deep Reinforcement Learning: A Survey: Analyzing Transfer Learning

-In this section, we use \textit{HalfCheetah}\footnote{https://gym.openai.com/envs/HalfCheetah-v2/}, one of the standard RL benchmarks for solving physical locomotion tasks, as a running example to illustrate how transfer learning can be performed between the source and the target domain.
-As shown in Figure \ref{fig:halfcheetah}, the objective of \textit{HalfCheetah} is to train a two-leg agent to run as fast as possible without losing control of itself.
+We now use \textit{HalfCheetah}\footnote{https://gym.openai.com/envs/HalfCheetah-v2/} as a working example to illustrate how TL can occur between the source and the target domain. \textit{HalfCheetah} is a standard DRL benchmark for solving physical locomotion tasks, in which the objective is to train a two-leg agent to run fast without losing control of itself.